Abacavir use while Breastfeeding

 In the United States and other developed countries, HIV-infected mothers should generally not breastfeed their infants.
 Published experience with abacavir during breastfeeding is limited.
 In countries in which no acceptable, feasible, sustainable and safe replacement feeding is available, World Health Organization guidelines recommend that all women with an HIV infection who are pregnant or breastfeeding should be maintained on antiretroviral therapy for at least the duration of risk for mother-to-child transmission.
-Mothers should exclusively breastfeed their infants for the first 6 months of life; breastfeeding with complementary feeding should continue through 12 months of life.
+Mothers should exclusively breastfeed their infants for the first 6 months of life; breastfeeding with complementary feeding should continue through at least 12 months of life up to 24 months of life.
 The first choice regimen for nursing mothers is tenofovir, efavirenz and either lamivudine or emtricitabine.
 If these drugs are unavailable, alternative regimens include: 1) zidovudine, lamivudine and efavirenz; 2) zidovudine, lamivudine and nevirapine; or 3) tenofovir, nevirapine and either lamivudine or emtricitabine.
 Exclusively breastfed infants should also receive 6 weeks of prophylaxis with nevirapine.

 Maternal Levels.
 Fifteen women had been taking abacavir 300 mg twice daily for 53 to 182 days as part of a 3-drug combination that included zidovudine and lamivudine.
 Breastmilk samples were collected at just before a dose at a median of 1 month postpartum.
 Whole breastmilk levels contained a median of 0.057 mg/L of abacavir, which was a median of 85% of maternal blood levels.